-The sub-group noted that Cllr Blanksby's concerns related to a recommendation that had not been accepted.
-The issue was about the proposed creation of a Cabinet Committee offering a focussed political arena to progress the joined up actions also recommended by the report.
-The Commission had felt sufficiently strongly about this to make two further, but unsuccessful, representations to Cabinet to try to get the recommendation adopted.
+The sub-group noted that Councillor Blanksby's concerns related to a recommendation that had not been accepted.
+The recommendation was about the proposed creation of a Cabinet Committee offering a focussed political arena to progress the joined up actions also recommended by the report.
+The Commission had felt sufficiently strongly about this to make two further, but unsuccessful, representations asking Cabinet to adopt the recommendation.

-The sub-group concluded that while the Council Cabinet were entirely within their rights to decline the recommendation, the consequence had been - as Community Regeneration Commission members had predicted - that less progress has been made than would have been possible had the advice been heeded.
+The sub-group concluded that whilst the Council Cabinet were entirely within their rights to decline the recommendation, the consequence had been, as Community Regeneration Commission members had predicted, that less progress has been made than would have been possible had the advice been heeded.

-Cllr Blanksby emphasised the importance of better inter-departmental coordination being the key to securing the outcome of an improved environment.
-The sub-group considered that in the absence of a Cabinet Committee, the issue has to be taken forward by either the whole Cabinet or by the Chief Officer Group, and recommend Cabinet accordingly.
+Councillor Blanksby emphasised the importance of better inter-departmental co-ordination being the key to securing the outcome of an improved environment.
+The sub-group considered that in the absence of a Cabinet Committee, the issue has to be taken forward by either the whole Cabinet or by the Chief Officer Group, and recommended Cabinet accordingly.